 On August 14, 2018, the Contractor began installing the first of five work access platform in the Suspension Bridge to be used for the installation of the net supports, the interior traveler rails, and the bottom traveler trolley beams.
 On September 24, 2018, the Contractor began installing the second and third work access platforms in the Suspension Bridge.
 The first platform was completed and ready for use on October 16, 2018.
 The second platform was completed and ready for use on January 22, 2019.
-The fourth platform was completed and ready for use on February 25, 2019.
-On September 16, 2019, the Contractor began installing the fifth work access platform on Span 1 of the Suspension Bridge.
+The fourth platform was completed and ready for use on January 22, 2019.
+The fourth platform was completed and ready for use on September 16, 2019, the Contractor began installing the fifth work access platform on Span 1 of the Suspension Bridge.
 The fifth platform was completed and ready for use on November 12, 2019.
 On February 1, 2024, the Contractor began removing one of the work access platforms.
 The removal of this platform has been completed.
 On June 28, 2024, removal of the second work access platform was complete.
+On December 8, 2024, the Contractor began removing the third work access platform.
+This work is progressing.

 On September 3, 2020, the Contractor began installation of the first of 60 fixed access platforms located in the Suspension Spans.
-59 out of the 60 have been installed.
+On September 6, 2024, the Contractor installed the last of the 60 fixed access platforms.
 The Contractor has completed installing the ten electric charging station platforms, except for the swing gates.
 Electrical equipment placement and equipment wiring are continuing at all ten locations.
 On May 20, 2024, the Contractor started work pulling high-voltage wires starting from the Power house moving north across the bridge.
-This work is continuing.
+Testing and termination of the wiring was completed on August 28, 2024.
+The Contractor is making final preparations prior to energizing the system.

-On December 4, 2019, the Contractor began installing containment, abrasive blasting, and painting the west sidewalk stringer and new side traveler rail support locations in Span 3 of the Suspension Bridge.
+On December 4, 2019, the Contractor began installing containment, abrasive blasting, and painting the west sidewalk stringer and new side traveler rail support locations in Span 3 of the Suspension

+Bridge.
 On December 12, 2019, the Contractor began installing the new side traveler rail supports and trolley beams in Span 3 on the west side of the Suspension Bridge.
 The removal and replacement of the west side crane rails, trolley beams, and rail chairs in Span 2 and Span 3, is complete.

 On October 31, 2018, the Contractor began removal of the existing inner traveler crane rails and the bottom traveler trolley beams in Span 3 of the Suspension Bridge using work access platform no. 1.
 On November 2, 2018, the Contractor began removal of the existing crane rail and trolley beam support brackets.
 On November 15, 2018, the Contractor began paint abatement operations for the new crane rails and trolley beams.
 On November 30, 2018, the Contactor began installing the new crane rail and trolley beam brackets.
-On December 7, 2018, the Contractor began installation of the new crane rails and trolley beams.
+On December 7, 2018, the Contractor began installing the new crane rails and trolley beam support.
 On April 28, 2023, the Contractor finished the inner and bottom traveler rail and beam replacement in Span 3.